hasmhib/unit1-2024/Project/Project.md

 ```.py
 ```

-## Set the limit of cryptocurrency to use per month
+## Option 6: Set the limit of cryptocurrency to use per month

 ```.py
 ```